yashwanth-3000/example-elevenlabs/README.md

 ### 1. Test Text to Speech

 To test the **Text to Speech** function
-First go to src/workflows/workflow.py and add your desired text input data and then use the following command:
+First go to src/workflows/workflow.py and add your desired text in input_data and then use the following command:

 ```bash
 poetry run text_to_speech